 There were various famines that were man-made.
-Grabbing land, wars and improper administration were the main reasons for many of the famines in the recent history.
+Grabbing land, wars and improper administration were the main reasons for many of the famines in recent history.

 Effects of Famines

-Starvation is nothing but biological consequences of continuous scarcity of food.
+Starvation is nothing but biological consequences of a continuous scarcity of food.
 During the famine, starvation occurs on a mass scale.

-Various diseases occur in the human body during the famine like Cholera.
-It is caused by bacteria, Vibrio cholerae, which leads an increased amount of water to be increased from cells that line the intestines.
-Symptoms include watery diarrhea, abdominal cramps, dry, mucous membranes, mouth, and skin, excessive thirst and lethargy.
+Various diseases occur in the human body during famine-like cholera.
+It is caused by bacteria, Vibrio cholerae, which leads to an increased amount of water to be increased from cells that line the intestines.
+Symptoms include watery diarrhoea, abdominal cramps, dry, mucous membranes, mouth, and skin, excessive thirst and lethargy.

-Dropsy, which is now referred as edema is caused due to excessive fluid under the skin, the body swells.
-The affected area often retains a dimple after being pressed for few seconds.
+Dropsy, which is now referred to as oedema is caused due to excessive fluid under the skin, the body swells.
+The affected area often retains a dimple after being pressed for a few seconds.

-Dysentery is another condition which affects the human body, where a bacterial infection is spread by water, stool, and food.
+Dysentery is another bacterial disease which spreads through water, stool, and food.
 Poor sanitation, contaminated food and water and crowded living conditions lead to dysentery.
-Symptoms include blood in stool, abdominal pain, diarrhea, and fever.
+Symptoms include blood in stool, abdominal pain, diarrhoea, and fever.

-Another notable condition is anemia.
+Another notable condition is anaemia.
 There can be a lot more diseases that are caused due to famines.
 Apart from diseases, famines also cause lower fertility rates, poor living conditions, fewer income options, various socio-political issues, etc.